Last week Patrick Dubroy (@dubroy) proposed a toy problem to handle user input:

 He proposed solutions using three different implementation techniques: Event listeners, Polling, and Process-oriented.
 For the process-oriented approach he uses his Esterel-inspired Abro.js and argues that it provides “a clear, explicit sequencing between the different states”.

-Since he mentions Céu and since I’m currently working on its upcoming
+Since he mentions Ceu and since I’m currently working on its upcoming

 version, I felt motivated to also post a solution to the problem.

-The solution in Céu is similar to his, and uses the paror
+The solution in Ceu is similar to his, and uses the par-or

-and watching
+and awaiting

 constructs to safely abort behaviors that did not complete.